About Me

 As a Fellow at Harvard's Berkman Klein Center, I co-created AI Blindspot, a practical framework helping organizations identify structural blind spots in AI systems.
 What started as a deck of cards became workshops used by design justice advocates and civil society groups worldwide.

-I write and speak about how institutions can get this right.
-If you're navigating these challenges, I'd welcome the conversation.
+I write and speak about why AI initiatives stall and what it takes to move past the familiar failure modes.
+If you're navigating these questions, I'd welcome the conversation.